RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/10_Viewer.en.md

 Also, you cannot set the output files property for the Viewer component.

 ### Viewer Component Behavior
-After the Viewer component has finished executing its predecessor, Receive connected files from input files.
+The Viewer component receives the connected files from input files after the preceding component has finished executing.

 __When "./" is set for input files__
 Setting input files to __./__ places all files passed as input files (For extensions visible in the Viewer component) directly under the viewer component directory.
 {: .notice--info}

-If these files contain image files that can be viewed in a browser The dialog appears in the browser only the first time.
+If these files contain image files that can be viewed in the browser, a dialog appears in the browser only the first time.
 Click the __ok__ button to display the viewer screen in a separate tab.

 ![img](./img/viewer_dialog.png "viewer_dialog")

-Also, the __open viewer screen__ button at the top of the screen is enabled.
-After that, you can click this button to display the viewer screen.
+Also, the __open viewer screen__ button at the top of the screen is enabled, and you can click this button to display the viewer screen.

 ![img](./img/open_viewer_screen.png "open viewer screen button")